WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/reimagining-global-rwot9.md

 We set these goals and boundaries because we believe achieving or adhering to them will improve our chances of achieving or acquiring something we want, whether it is a material thing, recognition from another, good health, a sense of virtue and so on.
 In other words, we each pursue our goals and ideals through personal self-governance.

-## Enter web3
+## Enter Web 3.0

  It is at this level - the private, individual level - that blockchains may offer an opportunity to formalize those personal processes of governance into a personal structure of government.
-Self-sovereign identities put the user in control of their informational resources - personal data and financial assets, by decentralizing responsibility of maintaining custody of the private keys required to prove identity and access personal information.
+Self-sovereign identities put the user in control of their informational resources - personal data and financial assets - by decentralizing responsibility of maintaining custody of the private keys required to prove identity and access personal information.
 Using smart contracts, individuals could self-incentivize desirable behavior by programming incentives or actions that are conditional upon that behavior.
 In this way, these emerging technologies could help its users live their lives more in line with their ideals and values.

 Deep ethical questions concerning such a system and its configuration deserve thoughtful consideration.
-First, a few examples help to illustrate the idea, built on conceptions of various levels of web3 penetration into our information and communications technology systems.
+First, a few examples help to illustrate the idea, built on conceptions of various levels of Web3 penetration into our information and communications technology systems.

 ## Alice's goals